marcelkornblum/dialectic/cli/README.md

 Folder structure is similar to the Flux default as per the tutorial, modified as per http://stackoverflow.com/a/29982852/1738951.

+pass flat vars around rather than objects; link objects only when needed so as to limit the amount of overhead

 # Development setup

 The development process for the Front End part of this project will use [NodeJS](http://nodejs.org/) and [NPM](https://www.npmjs.com/), [Gulp](http://gulpjs.com/), [Bower](http://bower.io/), [SASS](http://sass-lang.com/) and [Yeoman](http://yeoman.io/).